bradrhodes/linuxdevenv/README.md

 - `dotfiles/tmux/*.conf` → tmux main config + plugin snippets
 - `dotfiles/starship.toml` → Starship prompt preset

-To change a dotfile, edit the real file in the repo, run `home-manager switch`, and commit/push.
-No quoting or escaping inside Nix expressions.
+To change a dotfile, edit the real file in the repo and run `~/linuxdevenv/home-manager/apply.sh` to refresh the Home Manager symlinks.
+In this repo workflow, always apply after dotfile changes so the Nix store symlink points at the latest version.
+Then commit/push.

 ### Adding a New Dotfile